Mixtures of self-propelled particles interacting with asymmetric obstacles

-The authors of Ref.~\cite{potiguar2014self} considered identical active particles, i.e., particles with the same self-propulsion speed, rotational diffusion coefficient, and size.
+Ref.~\cite{potiguar2014self} considered identical active particles, i.e., particles with the same self-propulsion speed, rotational diffusion coefficient, and size.
 However, in natural colonies of bacteria and other microorganisms, a broad dispersion of motility parameters exists due to different ages, reproduction stages, shapes, sizes, and running modes \cite{ipina2019bacteria,berg2008coli,sparacino2020solitary,berdakin2013quantifying}.
-For either passive or active fluids, it is known that ``diversity'' of some particle attribute generates several new phase behavior phenomena, including changing the nature and loci of phase diagram boundaries and introducing particle-type spatial segregation \cite{PabloPeter1,PabloPeter2,PabloPeter3,decastro2019,stenhammar2015activity,agrawal2021alignment,kolb2020active,hoell2019multi,wittkowski2017nonequilibrium,takatori2015theory,grosberg2015nonequilibrium,curatolo2020cooperative,wang2020phase,van2020predicting,dolai2018phase,andrea2020,de2021active,kumar2021effect,schmid2001wetting}.
-Still, it remains unclear what are the effects of particle diversity on active rectification by convex asymmetric obstacles.
-This is important because, in complex biological environments, active matter commonly interacts with obstacles like that, as for example bacteria swimming around the internal structures of the host body where they live \cite{diluzio2005escherichia}.
+For either passive or active fluids, it is known that ``polydispersity'' or ``diversity'' of some particle attribute generates several new collective behaviors, including changing the nature and loci of phase diagram boundaries and introducing particle-type spatial segregation \cite{PabloPeter1,PabloPeter2,PabloPeter3,decastro2019,stenhammar2015activity,agrawal2021alignment,kolb2020active,hoell2019multi,wittkowski2017nonequilibrium,takatori2015theory,grosberg2015nonequilibrium,curatolo2020cooperative,wang2020phase,van2020predicting,dolai2018phase,andrea2020,de2021active,kumar2021effect,pattanayak2020speed,semwal2021dynamics,singh2020phase,schmid2001wetting,brito2008segregation,costanzo2014motility,mones2015anomalous,mishra2012collective}.
+Still, it remains unclear what is the extent to which particle diversity affects rectification in active matter, as well as what are the mechanisms behind potential effects of particle diversity.
+A reason to study rectification in biologically-motivated active matter models is that, in complex biological environments, motile organisms commonly interact with obstacles of various shapes, as for example bacteria swimming around the internal structures of the host body where they live \cite{diluzio2005escherichia}.

-In this work, we use 2D simulations to investigate a \textit{mixture} of ``fast'' and ``slow'' active Brownian particles in a regular array of half-disk obstacles.
-No external fields, hydrodynamic effects, or imposed alignment rules are present.
-Our main motivation is to understand how ``self-propulsion speed diversity'' (hereafter just \textit{speed diversity}) couples with the presence of asymmetric convex obstacles and thus alters rectification currents as well as accumulation profiles.
-In particular, we discuss how these effects are connected with the emergence of segregation \cite{brito2008segregation,brito2009competition} and vortices \cite{pan2020vortex,caprini2020spontaneous} near the obstacle corners.